Laos27/deep-learning-challenge/README.md

 ### Data Preprocessing

 #### What variable(s) are the target(s) for your model?
-- Target variable is the 'IS_SUCCESSFUL' data
+Target variable is the 'IS_SUCCESSFUL' data.

 #### What variable(s) are the features for your model?
 - Feature variables are the data from the other columns in the dataframe, such as: